 The Witcher Season 1 follows three separate characters on their journeys through the Continent.
 The title character is Geralt of Rivia, the "Witcher" of the story, whose life viewers see over 90-odd years.
 There's also the love of his life, Yennefer, whose story we follow from childhood to the defeat of Nilfgaard.
-But despite her lack of central screen time, the third character, Ciri, the "Lion Cub of Cintra."
-She might turn out to be the most critical of all.
-This theory about Ciri’s prophecy in The Witcher suggests the entire series has a much larger tale to tell.
+But despite her lack of central screen time, the third character, Ciri, the "Lion Cub of Cintra," may be the most critical of all.
+This theory about Ciri’s prophecy in The Witcher indicates the series has a larger tale to tell.

 Ciri, on the other hand, barely goes anywhere.
-As a sheltered princess, her escape from her home in Cintra during the defeat by Nilfgaard is on foot, and despite grabbing a horse at one point, she never makes it more than a few miles from home.
-Also, all of her adventures happen in a short span.
+As a sheltered princess, her escape from her home in Cintra during the defeat by Nilfgaard is on foot.
+Despite stealing a horse at one point, she never travels more than a few miles.
+All of her adventures also happen over a couple of weeks.
 The earliest viewers see her is a day or two before Cintra's fall, and her final scene is the day after the Battle of Sodden Hill, which occurs 14 days later.
 And yet, Ciri seems to be the show's heart.

-In a moment of crisis, as Ciri and her stolen horse are attacked by a crew of displaced young men from Cintra, she is suddenly overtaken by a trance.
+But in this moment of crisis, she is suddenly overtaken by a trance.
 Here's what she says while under the spell:

 Verily, I say unto you the era of the sword and the ax is nigh, the era of the Wolf's Blizzard.
 The Time of the White Chill and the White Light is nigh, the Time of Madness and the Time of Contempt.

 The good news is the men back away in terror.
 But what do her words mean?

 In the books, this prophecy is central to the overarching plot.
 The version from the books begins the same way.
 But then it goes on to say: